0xcheth/Ohmyposh/README.md

 <H1>Oh My Posh themes!</H1>
 <p>List of themes I've produced in chronological order</p>
+<p>Note: Its my first attempt at making a theme for this :p</p>
+<p>Its free to use and do whatever you want with it.
+Join me on my journy of absolutely ricing my distro! </p>

 <H2>0xcheth theme for oh my posh A prompt theme engine</H2>